qri-io/rfcs/text/0019-manifests.md

 These requirements create a few nice properties:
 * The means that for DAGs with a single root node, the root ID will always be index 0 of `nodes`
 * Using this `nodes` organization, all leaf nodes will be grouped at the end of the list.
-  * The element after highest index present in the `links` array is also the split point between leaf and branch nodes
+  * The element after highest `From` index present in the `links` array is also the split point between leaf and branch nodes
 * supplying the same DAG to the manifest function must be deterministic: `manifest_of_dag = manifest(dag)`
   * Therefore: `hash(manifest_of_dag) == hash(manifest(dag))`
 * In order to generate a manifest, you need the full DAG, or at least a trusted source of DAG IDs and links